bbyte/DoorBell-NodeMCU32/README.md

 - `DOWNSTAIRS_TRACK` - Track number for downstairs button
 - `DOOR_TRACK` - Track number for door button
 - `DEFAULT_VOLUME` - Default volume level

+## System Features

+### Watchdog Timer
+The system includes a hardware watchdog timer that automatically restarts the device if the main loop becomes unresponsive for more than 10 seconds.
+This ensures system reliability and prevents hanging.

+### Button Debouncing
+All button presses are debounced with a 200ms minimum press duration to prevent false triggers from electrical noise or mechanical bounce.

+### Cooldown Period
+After each button press, there's a configurable cooldown period (default 15 seconds) during which subsequent button presses are ignored to prevent spam.

+### Analog Mode Configuration
+When using analog input mode, the following parameters can be adjusted:
+- `ADC_THRESHOLD` - Minimum voltage to trigger detection (default ~3V)
+- `ADC_HYSTERESIS` - Voltage drop tolerance for session end
+- `MIN_SESSION_DURATION` - Minimum session length for valid detection
+- `ADC_DROPOUT_TOLERANCE` - Maximum time to ignore voltage drops
+- `MAX_SESSION_SAMPLES` - Maximum readings per session